th-1982/speed-and-accuracy-typing-test/README.md

 5. ... handle errors effectively to provide a smooth user experience.
 6. ... encourage users to improve their typing skills, save their scores and return to the program.

+### Scope

+#### Initial Stage

+At the early stage, the application will include a main menu where the user can choose from a few options to obtain information, such as instructions and information on improving their typing skills.
+The user can select a difficulty level (beginner, intermediate, Advanced) for the typing test.
+The users can take a typing test by typing a random paragraph.
+The user can also opt to signup, create a username, and use a score sheet to record results; they can review old results and delete a previously developed and populated score sheet.
+The users can save their test scores to a Google sheet spreadsheet with their username.
+Then the user will be able to run the test and see immediate feedback in the form of a typing speed in characters/minutes and words/minute as well as a percentage accuracy.

+#### Future Additions

+Currently, a Python library called 'Wonderworks' creates a short string of sentences for the user to copy into the terminal window.
+The sentences are, for the most part, nonsensical and serve the purpose of testing the user's ability to type text by copying it from the terminal window.
+In a future edition of the application, the developer would like to add Leaderboard to display the top scorers or highest typists on a Leaderboard based on their previous test results.
+Practice Mode will also be added in the future, where users can practice typing without the pressure of being timed.
+User Settings will also be added to customize the appearance and behavior of the typing test according to their preferences.
+Finally, I will also like to calculate efficiency in addition to accuracy.

+### Structure

+The site's structure consists of a one-page website display containing a terminal window.
+The Speed and Accuracy Typing Test is run in the terminal window.
+Above the terminal window, the heading 'Speed and Accuracy Typing Test' is displayed, and a button allows the user to restart the program as many times as desired.

+### Flowchart/Skeleton

+The following flow chart was created using LucidChart to illustrate the approximate flow of the program and the choices the user can make.